-This guide is meant as a deep dive into the Ranger Subclass, the Horizon Walker.
-You can find a full overview of the Ranger class here: DnD 5e Ranger.
+This guide is meant as a deep dive into the Horizon Walker Ranger subclass.
+For a full overview of the Ranger class, check out our ranger 5e Guide.

 For our full class guides, we use the following color rating scheme:

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Orange Situationally good, but a below-average option otherwise

 - Blue is a great option, you should strongly consider this option for your character

 - Sky Blue is an amazing option.
 If you do not take this option your character would not be optimized

 For our subclass guides, we focus mainly on the Blue and Sky Blue options, because the other options are discussed in the parent guide or other subclass guides.
 We also discuss options that normally would be good for a typical build, but underperform when used in a subclass.